Our Family Genealogy Pages

 Person ID I00870 Family Tree

 Family 1 Lettie May Walton, b.
 30 Nov 1877, Keene, New York, USA Find all individuals with events at this location, d.
-3 Nov 1937, Washington, District of Columbia, USA Find all individuals with events at this location (Age 59 years)
+3 Nov 1937, Mount Rainier, Maryland, USA Find all individuals with events at this location (Age 59 years)

 Married 2 Apr 1907 Keene, New York, USA Find all individuals with events at this location